teddy bear Parenting & Family See also:

 School - See Pre-Schoolers: Helping Your Pre-school Child Prepare for School and Back-to-School links.

 Screen-Free Play Plans - A collection of simple, fun seasonal activities developed to inspire families with young children to play together.
 The activities promote healthy play and non-violent behavior at home and school (TRUCE, Teachers Resisting Unhealthy Children's Entertainment).
 Healthy Kids in a Digital World is a 2-page handout [Link opens a PDF] for parents and caregivers of pre-schoolers, with tips, facts, and activities to help you unplug your child from the digital world.
 'Smart phones, tablets, e-books, TV, apps, digital games, videos... screen-free time is more important than ever.'
-Related pages from Fairplay include 7 Parent-Tested Tips to Unplug and Play and Helping Babies Entertain Themselves Screen-Free [Link opens a PDF] (Fairplay, formerly Campaign for a Commercial-Free Childhood).
-See also 10 No-Cost, Screen-Free Activities to Play with Your Preschooler (2023, American Academy of Pediatrics), Reduce Screen Time, below, and Fun Things to Do with Kids & Commercialism and Kids, above.
+Related pages from Fairplay include 7 Parent-Tested Tips to Unplug and Play, and Helping Babies Entertain Themselves Screen-Free [Link opens a PDF] (Fairplay, formerly Campaign for a Commercial-Free Childhood).
+See also 10 No-Cost, Screen-Free Activities to Play with Your Preschooler (2023, American Academy of Pediatrics), Screen Time, below, and Fun Things to Do with Kids & Commercialism and Kids, above.

 Shopping with Children - 'Anyone who has gone shopping with children, especially young children, at a grocery store or mall knows that the experience can be trying, and sometimes, stressful!'
 This page has tips that may help (Prevent Child Abuse America).
 See also Tantrum in the Grocery Store (American Psychological Association).
 Safe Shopping with Children offers practical tips to help keep your child safe while shopping and/or using a shopping cart (2015, American Academy of Pediatrics).

 Sleep: A Parent's Guide to Safe Sleep for Babies AUDIO VIDEO - Information and advice to help you get your baby to sleep safely through the night, and How to Choose a Crib AUDIO (American Academy of Pediatrics).
-See also FAQs About SIDS and Safe Infant Sleep & Safe Sleep for your Baby UPDATED LINK!
-(U.S. Department of Health and Human Services).
-For other ages, see Bedtime Routines for School-Aged Children AUDIO, Toddler Bedtime Trouble: Tips for Parents AUDIO, and Nightmares and Night Terrors in Preschoolers AUDIO (American Academy of Pediatrics).
+See also FAQs About SIDS and Safe Infant Sleep & Safe Sleep for your Baby (U.S. Department of Health and Human Services).
+For other ages, see Bedtime Routines for School-Aged Children UPDATED LINK!, Toddler Bedtime Trouble: Tips for Parents AUDIO, and Nightmares and Night Terrors in Preschoolers AUDIO (American Academy of Pediatrics).
 See also Baby Products, above.

 Strollers AUDIO - Advice on how to choose a safe baby stroller (2022, American Academy of Pediatrics).
 See also Baby Products, above.